sandrinebytes/Exploring-Firewall-Behavior-with-Nmap-Scans/README.md

 ```bash
 sudo iptables -X
 ```
-📸Screenshot showing flushed iptables rules on the left and Netcat listeners on ports 22 and 80 on the right, confirming the firewall state and open ports.
+📸Screenshot showing flushed iptables rules on the left and Netcat listeners on ports 22 and 80 on the right.
+The Netcat listeners are included to simultaneously verify which ports respond, confirming the firewall state and open ports.
 ![Flushed Rules](flushed_rules.png)

+⚡ Observation: All previous firewall rules are cleared.
+Netcat listeners allow us to check port availability in real time.

 # Step 2: Allowing SSH and blocking other TCP
 ### Example: Allow SSH, block all other incoming TCP traffic